-The inspection was carried out on 15 December 2015 by a CQC inspector and a dental specialist advisor.
+The inspection was carried out on 29 April 2016 by a CQC inspector and a dental specialist advisor.
 We reviewed information received from the provider prior to the inspection.
-On the day of our inspection we looked at practice policies and protocols, clinical patient records and other records relating to the management of the service.
-We spoke with the registered manager (who was the principle dentist), the practice manager, four associate dentists, three dental nurses, a trainee dental nurse and a receptionist.
+On the day of our inspection we looked at practice's policies and protocols, clinical patient records and other records relating to the management of the service.
+We spoke with the registered manager (who was the principal dentist), the practice manager, two associate dentists, three dental nurses and a receptionist.
+We reviewed 74 Care Quality Commission (CQC) comment cards that had been completed by patients in the two weeks prior to our inspection.

 To get to the heart of patients' experiences of care and treatment, we always ask the following five questions: